TnakaTnakaTnaka/PHNEGF/README.md

 * tran.py is a script to calculate transmittance averaged in 1st Brillouin zone from the data obtained by NEGF.py.

-* kappa.py is a script to calculate phonon thermal ocnductance from transmittance data.
+* phtherm.py (kappa.py was renamed) is a script to calculate phonon thermal ocnductance from transmittance data.

 # Download
 You can download the latest versions at https://github.com/TnakaTnakaTnaka/PHNEGF.
 If you download the github version, please use the 'master' branch.